ManuGupta9780/mangalprani/README.md

 **Meet the Algorithms-->**

-1. **A* Search**
+**1.A*Search**
     A* (pronounced as "A star") is a computer algorithm that is widely used in pathfinding and traversal.
 The algorithm efficiently plots a walkable path between multiple nodes, or points, on the graph.
 On a map with many obstacles, pathfinding from points AA to BB can be difficult.
 A robot, for instance, without getting much other direction, will continue until it encounters an obstacle, as in the path-finding example to the left below.
 However, the A* algorithm introduces a heuristic into a regular graph-searching algorithm, essentially planning ahead at each step so a more optimal decision is made.
 With A*, a robot would instead find a path in a way similar to the diagram on the right below.
 A Search* (weighted): arguably the best pathfinding algorithm; uses heuristics to guarantee the shortest path much faster than Dijkstra's Algorithm